- What’s a “listening room”?

 33 Bridge Street today

 33 Bridge Street is a creative economy incubator owned and operated by The Island Corporation.
-The tenants are primarily but not exclusively fine artists and artisan manufacturers.
+The tenants are primarily fine artists and artisan manufacturers.
 Direct inquiries to The Island Corporation by phone at 802-463-9926.

 Current tenants who are open to the public either by posted hours or by appointment include: